Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Examples of pull marketing

 “[Pull] marketing is when the customers come to you,” Chauhan noted.
-“It usually generates interest in a product or company, telling the customer to come out and seek your services on their own.
-Pull marketing strategies are almost all online and some examples are social networking, sale promotion, [and] word-of-mouth marketing.”
+“It usually generates interest in a product or company, prompting customers to explore your offerings on their own.
+Pull marketing strategies are often digital, with examples including social networking, sales promotions and word-of-mouth marketing.”

 TipBottom line